 Hebrews 11:3

-Not only is the physical universe comprised 95% of the “material” we can’t see; the physical universe cannot contain the immaterial “universe” because it came first.
-The material universe, of which we can only see 5%, came from an immaterial, unseen realm we can not see or even imagine!
+Not only is the physical universe comprised 95% of “material” we can’t see; the physical universe is transcended by the reality of an immaterial God, who existed first.
+The material universe, of which we can only see 5%, came from an immaterial, unseen realm we can not see and have a hard time imagining!

-“Spiritual” people often criticize scientists who choose to operate in the confines of the space/time and matter of the observable universe, some of whom believe reality consists of nothing else.
-Spiritual people sometimes make the similar mistake of interpreting our Scripture too woodenly – with simple logic.
+“Spiritual” people often criticize scientists who operate in the confines of the space/time and matter continuum of the observable universe, some of whom believe reality consists of nothing else.
+Spiritual people, however, sometimes make a similar mistake of interpreting our Scripture too woodenly – with simple logic.

-The physicist relies on the simple logic of the world of classical physics where she can, but she knows (now) that she needs to stretch to put on a more trans logical mindset to tackle the world of quantum physics.
-She may not know how the two worlds co-exist, but she is confident they do.
+The physicist relies on the simple logic of the world of classical physics, but she knows (in these modern times) that she needs to stretch to put on a more trans logical mindset to tackle the world of quantum physics.
+She may not know how the two worlds co-exist together, but she is confident they do.

 “What no eye has seen,